 What if This is All Too Much?

 I get it.
 I’m asking you to consider a lot of things in this post, just for a simple detergent amount that you can count on.
 It’s a lot to add to a parent or guardian’s plate.
+It’s also a lot to jam into one post.

 Either way, I hope all of this helps you in your cloth diaper journey!